FAQ about results

 Question: How will I receive my results?

-Answer: When your results are ready to view, you will receive an email that will have your results attached.
-You will also be able to see your results via the candidate registration site.
+Answer: When your results are ready, you will receive an email advising you that your results are now available to view on your Candidate Registration Portal.

 Question: Do I need to send my results to Victoria Police?